harsh-makadia/hello-world/readme.txt

-Hello, this is my first time with git
+Hello, this is my first time with git. i love git.